 Dan, do you want to add anything, at all?

-Hue is released on August the 30.
-Find more information on the game's official website.
+Hue is released on August the 30th.
+Find more information at the game's official website.